Spencek7746/PA1-Getting-Into-C-Sharp/README.md

 a neat uniform implementation between all of them.
 The methods of the Animal class are declared ```virtual``` so that they can have a declared body.
 This way, I can already add the most basic implemention to these methods and override them in the derived classes to add even more while still having the base implmentation.
 I also added a Animal parameterized constructor to set public parameters to my private Animal variables.
 This helps with creating any other derived class object in main as well as making a custom derived class object for the user.
+The menu interface has been completely implemented as its own ```Menu``` class.
+I did this because I wanted main to be as clean as possible as well as to be able to use functions to print different menu sets.
+I have used switches for my menu as I believe they are very simple and straight forward for the user and are easy to understand when reading the code.

 Spencer Karpati - University of Tennessee at Martin - CSCI352